diyhue/hassio-addon/diyhue/DOCS.md

 # Home Assistant Add-on: diyHue

 The Home Assistant diyHue Add-on allows users to run a fully working diyHue instance right inside Home Assistant.
-So there is no more need for running a separate instance of diyHue on a separate device.
-With this Add-on you can manage all your Philips Hue lightbulbs, sensors and switches together with some third-party devices right from inside Home Assistant.
+With this Add-on you can manage all your Genuine Hue Lightbulbs, Sensors and Switches aswell as add third-party devices right from inside Home Assistant.

 ## Installation